Amerton Railway: Rolling stock

 Restoration is in progress on a number of narrow gauge wagons.
 The railway owns nine RNAD wagons.
 A set of three RNAD box vans and six RNAD flat wagons, or "flats".
-The vans and three flats have been converted from 2 ft 6 in track gauge and to run on the line, with one van three flats been fully restored, one of these flats has been rebuilt into a ballast wagon ("Minnow") the later three flats had recently arrived from Chasewater Railway.
+The vans and three flats have been converted from 2 ft 6 in track gauge and to run on the line, with one van three flats been fully restored, one of these flats has been rebuilt into a ballast wagon ("Minnow", a nod to the British Rail ballast wagons with fish related names, such as the "Dogfish") the later three flats had recently arrived from Chasewater Railway.
 The wheelsets and frames are currently separated, with the 2 ft 6 in wheelsets currently in Amerton Yard, and the frames up at "stump siding".
-These are to be fully restored when time and finances allow.
+These are to be restored when time and finances allow.
 Three ex- RAF Fauld drop-side wagons have been restored and painted in RAF colours during 2016, as well as two ex-MOD flats, one rebuilt to a short sided wagon, the other to the original MOD high end sided flats.
-There are 5600 mm Allen skips on the railway.
-They have recently been taken off from mainline running, due to skips buckets deterioration, and the wheelset for gauge, meaning they would derail at times.
-Plans are being made to regauge and replace the wheelsets to running order.
+There are also several Allens skips, which have recently been taken off from mainline running, due to bucket deterioration, and the wheelsets being set for gauge, meaning they would derail at times.